batfish/ansible/docs/assertions.rst

 assert_unreachable
 ------------------
-Assert that packets specified start locations and headers do not succeed
+Assert that packets with specified start locations and headers do not succeed

 * This is an all-to-all unreachability test.
-It will fail if any start location, header combination succeed.
+It will fail if any (start location, header) combination succeed.

-The following options may be specified for this assertion:
+The following parameters may be specified for this assertion:

 .. raw:: html